Skip to main content

 Soap and water

-While soap and water won’t cure impetigo, they’re an important part of impetigo treatment.
-Gently clean your skin with a mild soap and warm water before applying antibiotic creams.
+Soap and water won’t cure impetigo, but they’re an important part of impetigo treatment.
+Cleaning impetigo lesions with soap and water removes extra bacteria from your skin.
+This may help lower the risk of spreading the bacteria.
+You should also gently clean your skin with a mild soap and warm water before applying antibiotic creams.

-You should also wash your hands this way often and after you apply your antibiotic cream.
+It’s a good idea to also wash your hands after you apply your antibiotic cream.
 This will keep the bacteria off your hands.
-And it will help you prevent it from spreading to other parts of your body or surfaces.
+And it’ll help you prevent it from spreading to other parts of your body or surfaces.

 Do over-the-counter antibiotics or natural remedies work for impetigo?